All organizations manage PowerPoint, usually not well. Poor PowerPoint management is experienced as a litany of complaints:

 Users — especially sales and channel reps — want slide decks that match as closely as possible their specific audience, interest and purpose.
 Their message must be relevant.
 At the same time, they want some flexibility to tailor or customize presentations as well.

-Organizations that have struggled to adequately maintain, organize, provide access and desired user functionality for PowerPoint should see this as a precursor to their upcoming video dilemma.
+Organizations that have struggled to adequately maintain, organize, provide access and desired user functionality for PowerPoint.
+We see this as a precursor to an imminent need to also manage video in a similar manner.

 Video will soon become as important to marketing and sales communication as PowerPoint has for the last twenty years.
 Like PowerPoint and all content, relevant video will outperform generic, “one size fits all” video.

-Ultimately, customer and market facing people who understand audience interests must be able to customized videos before delivery.
+Ultimately, customer and market facing people who understand audience interests must be able to customized PowerPoint shows and videos before delivery.
 Because of a naturally higher cost than PowerPoint, the ability to maintain video to extend useful life is a requirement most organizations aren’t event thinking about today.